-There's a few notable examples already available to purchase, with Echo Auto on the way, too.
-Garmin Speak, for example, fixes onto the windshield and brings Alexa voice commands into the car, as well as navigation help from the sat-nav specialist.
+There are few notable examples already available to purchase, with Echo Auto being the obvious answer.
+Garmin's Speak is another option; it fixes onto the windshield and brings Alexa voice commands into the car, as well as navigation help from the sat-nav specialist.

 Read this: The best Amazon Alexa Skills

 Getting your Echo Dot connected in your car

 The first thing to do is to change your Echo Dot's Wi-Fi network from your home to the hotspot address of the smartphone you want to use for tethering.